Galois Groups in Enumerative Geometry and Applications: Numerical Algebraic Geometry

 \subsection{Homotopy continuation}

 When $\bbk=\CC$, solutions to enumerative problems, fibers of branched covers, and monodromy are all effectively computed using algorithms based on numerical homotopy continuation.
 This begins with a \demph{homotopy}, which is a family $\calH(x;t)$ of systems of polynomials that interpolate between the systems at $t=0$ and $t=1$ in a particular way: We require that the variety $\calV(\calH(x;t))\subset \CC^n_x\times\CC_t$ contains a curve \defcolor{$C$} that is the union of the 1-dimensional irreducible components of $\calV(\calH)$ which project dominantly to $\CC_t$.
-We further require that $1\in\CC_t$ is a regular value of the projection $\pi\colon C\to\CC_t$, that $\pi$ is proper near $1$, and that $\calV(\calH(x;t))$ is smooth at all points of the fiber $\defcolor{W}:=\pi^{-1}(1)$.
-The \demph{start system} is $\calH(x;1)$ and write $W$ for its set of isolated solutions, which we assume are known.
+We further require that $1\in\CC_t$ is a regular value of the projection $\pi\colon C\to\CC_t$, that $\pi$ is proper near $1$, and that $\calV(\calH(x;t))$ is smooth at all points of the fiber $\defcolor{W}\vcentcolon=\pi^{-1}(1)$.
+The \demph{start system} is $\calH(x;1)$ and write \defcolor{$W$} for its set of isolated solutions, which we assume are known.
 The \demph{target system} is $\calH(x;0)$ and we wish to use $\calH$ to compute the isolated solutions to the target system.

-Given a homotopy $\calH(x;t)$, we restrict $C$ to the points above an arc $\gamma\subset\CC_t$ with endpoints $\{0,1\}$ such that $\gamma$ avoids the critical values of $\pi\colon C\to\CC_t$, except possibly at $t=0$.
+Given a homotopy $\calH(x;t)$, we restrict $C$ to the points above an arc $\gamma\subset\CC_t$ with endpoints $\{0,1\}$ such that $\gamma$ avoids the critical values of $\pi\colon C\to\CC_t$ and points where $\pi$ is not proper, except possibly at $t=0$.
 In what follows, we will take $\gamma$ to be the interval $[0,1]$, for simplicity.
 This restriction is a collection of arcs in $C$, one for each point of $W$, which start at points of $W$ at $t=1$ and lie above $(0,1]$.
 Some arcs may be unbounded near $t=0$, while the rest end in points of $\pi^{-1}(0)$, and all points of $\pi^{-1}(0)$ are reached.
-Beginning with the (known) points of $W$, standard path-tracking algorithms~\cite{AG03} from numerical analysis may follow these arcs and compute the points of $\pi^{-1}(0)$.
+Beginning with the (known) points of $W$, standard path-tracking algorithms~\cite{AG03} from numerical analysis may be used to follow these arcs and compute the points of $\pi^{-1}(0)$.
 When $\pi\colon C\to\CC_t$ is proper near $t=0$ and smooth above $t=0$, there are $|W|$ points in $\pi^{-1}(0)$ so that each path gives a point of $\pi^{-1}(0)$.
 In this case, the homotopy is \demph{optimal}.
+Optimality is only one measure of complexity of solving systems.
+It is relevant as for many families of systems, the only known practical homotopy algorithms do not have that $\pi\colon C\to\CC_t$ is proper near $t=0$ and in fact follow exponentially many paths that diverge as $t\to 0$.
 For more on numerical homotopy continuation, see~\cite{Mor87,SW05}.